 - Selfie with an ID document (ID card, driver’s license or passport)

-The verification process doesn’t take long.
+The verification doesn’t take long.
 It can take up to 24 hours.

 CEX.io supports all countries worldwide, unless noted below.